Trusted WordPress tutorials, when you need them most.

 However, if you have chosen to set up Google AMP in WordPress, you might feel that you have made the wrong choice.

 You are not alone.
-Many website owners, influencers, and online publications have stopped using AMP on their WordPress blogs.
+Many bloggers, influencers, and online publications have stopped using AMP on their WordPress websites.

 First, we are going to go through why you may consider disabling AMP on your WordPress website, and then we will walk you through the process.